thuxugang/opus_refine/README.md

 ## Usage

+***The data in each line of the input file should be separated by a single ' ' or '\t'. '#' should be added at the beginning of each comment line.***

 1. Download OPUS-Refine docker image.

    The docker image we used is hosted on [Baidu Drive](https://pan.baidu.com/s/1Jey4nMyt55zwIq4hY5CQxw) with password `rxwq`.
 Also, it can be downloaded directly from [Here](http://ma-lab.rice.edu/dist/opus-refine_docker.zip).